Have you ever heard people telling you, “Just Be You” or “You Are Your Brand.”

 But often, branding can be confusing and coaches teaching branding end up water it down by saying “Just Be You” because they don’t know how to teach it.

 What happens when you “Just Be You” is that your message may not be that much different than your competitors.
 So even though you think you’re differentiated, you are actually not.
 Or more importantly, you aren’t perceived by your ideal clients as different.

 Being perceived as different is key.
 So is people willing to open their wallets and pay for what makes you different.
 (Think of Starbucks and their $5 Pumpkin Spice Lattes or Nikes and their $185 Air Jordan).

 If you don’t get this right, you end up not being able to book the clients you want because they don’t see the value in what you have to offer compared to other people doing something similar and won’t open their pay for it.

 And even if you spend money on a pretty website and copy, it’s not going to help you be different or book clients.
 No website, photo, graphic, marketing funnel, opt in, FB ad or whatever else people are teaching is going to help you unless you find your unique selling proposition that makes people want to buy from you.

 This is the biggest downfall — not finding what truly makes you one of a kind and your own voice in the market.

-And if you aren’t sure how finding your unique selling proposition can shift your business, I did a training called Discover Your ‘It’ Factor recently and you can grab the training here (this one is free).
+And if you aren’t sure how finding your unique selling proposition can shift your business, join my FREE masterclass, Brand Like A Boss here.